 "We are motivators"

-What does Kleiner Fünf have in sight?
+Who does Kleiner Fünf have in its sights?
 One party in particular is raising concerns: Alternative für Deutschland (AfD).
-Created in 2013, the party has seen rapid growth and is now predicted to have between 9% and 11% of the votes in the polls for the next legislative elections on the 24th of September.
+Created in 2013, the party has seen rapid growth and is now predicted to take between 9% and 11% of the votes in the polls for the next legislative elections on the 24th of September.
 Under the German electoral system, a party receiving over 5% of votes can enter the Bundestag (the parliament) and appoint deputees.
 The aim of Kleiner Fünf (which means “less than five”) is to do whatever it takes to ensure that AfD don’t reach this significant threshold.

 Created in May 2016, the collective consists of about 100 people spread all across Germany.
 A lot of its campaigning is online but also on the ground.
 “What we do is motivate people to act.
 We are motivators,” explains Paulina Fröhlich, the organisation’s spokeswoman.
 “We don’t represent any party or political position.
 We just don’t want a xenophobic party to be able to enter parliament, and for it to not only gain institutional influence and media exposure, but to also receive public money.
 Money it would invest in reproducing its ideas for future generations.”